 Working with these texts for my paper at this year’s meeting of [ISCLR](http://contemporarylegend.org) (International Society for Contemporary Legend Research), I remembered that I have an entire inbox dedicated to emails sent to me by friends and family that struck me as “net lore” (which is the name of the mailbox, by the way).
 I just checked and the archive reaches back to 2003.
 (And I think I have an older archive somewhere on disk.)
 My goal in the months to come is to find a way to slice the 56MB text file into individual text files that are appropriately named, perhaps by subject line and date.
 My guess, and it’s only a guess right now, is that making these files available in plain text, with something like the following filename as a primitive form of `metadata` is going to be the most efficient form of sharing:

 This is one of things I remember being discussed at the Project Bamboo meetings.
 Such discussions certainly informed my draft for a digital repository for UL-Lafayette.
 The video for how a distributed repository structure should work is extremely effective:

 My friend and colleague Gwydion provides a nice overview of [big data for humanists](http://babeltech.wordpress.com/2012/12/07/tech-wednesday-talk/).
 It won’t be useful for people already doing the work, but it is useful for how he pitches it to those who have not thought, or don’t want to think, about it.

-[Open Data Commons “is the home of a set of legal tools to help you provide and use Open Data.”
+[Open Data Commons](http://opendatacommons.org/) “is the home of a set of legal tools to help you provide and use Open Data.”
 They have a lovely write-up of why open data matters:

 Forbes has a fantastic dynamic map of migration statistics drawn from IRS data.
 The migration is internal to the U.S., but clicking on cities or areas reveals patterns that make you ask questions.
 Here’s a screen shot for the map with Lafayette as the focus:

 Over at Wired: Beautiful Data: The Art of Science Field Notes.